Fidelisesq/AWS-Cloud-Resume/Documentation.md

 ## **Conclusion**

 This project demonstrates how to build a scalable, secure, and cost-efficient serverless resume website on AWS.
 By leveraging Terraform for infrastructure as code and GitHub Actions for CI/CD, the entire deployment process is automated and reproducible.
-The use of serverless technologies ensures minimal operational overhead, while monitoring and alerting systems provide visibility into the system’s health.
+The use of serverless technologies ensures minimal operational overhead, while monitoring and alerting systems provide visibility into the system’s health..